MisterVaidas/ReadingNotes/201/class-01.md

 | Using the `String()` function | `const str2 = String("This is a string");` | Creates a string from a variable that contains a string |
 | Using the `Number()` function | `const num1 = Number("10");`       | Creates a number from a variable that contains a number |

+### A Question: What is a `Variable` and why are they important in JavaScript?

+A variable is a named location in memory that can store a value.
+Variables are important in JavaScript because they allow us to store data and reuse it throughout the program.
+Without variables, we would have to write the same code over and over again, which would make code more difficult to read and maintain.